List-coloring apex-minor-free graphs: Complexity

 Let us now prove the hardness results justifying the choice of the assumptions in Theorem~\ref{thm-mainalg}.

-\begin{proof}[Proof of Theorem~\ref{thm-hard1}] By Lemma~\ref{lemma-adda}, it suffices to show that 5-LC is NP-complete for $K_5$-minor-free $4$-connected graphs.
-Note that a $4$-connected graph is $K_5$-minor-free if and only if it is planar~\cite{wagner}.
-We construct a reduction from $3$-colorability of connected planar graphs, which is known to be NP-complete~\cite{garey1979computers}.
+\begin{proof}[Proof of Theorem~\ref{thm-hard1}] By Lemma~\ref{lemma-adda}, it suffices to consider the case $t=1$, i.e., to show that 4-LC is NP-complete for $K_5$-minor-free $4$-connected graphs.
+Note that a $4$-connected graph is $K_5$-minor-free if and only if it is planar~\cite{wagner}, and that 4-LC is known to be NP-complete for planar graphs~\cite{chooscomplex}, and thus we only need to deal with the connectivity restriction.
+We find a reduction from $3$-colorability of connected planar graphs, which is a well-known NP-complete problem~\cite{garey1979computers}.

 Let $G$ be a connected planar graph.
 Let $G_1$ be obtained from $G$ by replacing each edge $uv$ by a subgraph depicted in Figure~\ref{fig-qe}.
 Observe that $G$ is $3$-colorable if and only if $G_1$ is $3$-colorable.
 Furthermore, $G_1$ does not contain separating triangles, and every vertex of $G_1$ is incident with a face of length greater than three.